In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Spiced lamb patties with cauliflower tabbouleh and tahini dressing

 Paula Wolfert was one of the first American cookbook writers to write about the meze and pantry staples of the Eastern Mediterranean.
-She even had a hand in importing the first Marash and Urfa biber chile flakes from Turkey to the US.
+She even had a hand in importing the first Marash and Urfa biber flakes from Turkey to the US.
 This quick dinner (or lunch) combines two paleo-friendly takes on Middle Eastern classics.
 In our spin on kofte, or ground meat kebabs, ground lamb is seasoned with baharat, a classic Eastern Mediterranean spice blend.

 - 1 or 2 Persian cucumbers